QAMO: Quality-aware Multi-centroid One-class Learning For Speech Deepfake Detection: RESULTS AND ANALYSIS

 \subsection{Ablation study}

 Table \ref{tab:abl_study} summarizes the results of different components in QAMO.
-First, adding the quality classification loss $\mathcal{L}_{\text{quality}}$ into a conventional weighted cross-entropy (WCE) yields only marginal gains and does not match the performance of QAMO, highlighting that simple quality conditioning is insufficient.
+First, adding the quality classification loss $\mathcal{L}_{\text{quality}}$ to the conventional weighted cross-entropy (WCE) yields only marginal gains and does not match the performance of QAMO, highlighting that simple quality conditioning is insufficient.
 Within QAMO, removing $\mathcal{L}_{\text{quality}}$ leads to performance degradation in 21DF and ITW, with results similar to OC-Softmax in Table \ref{tab:diff_arch}.
 This likely occurs because, without explicit quality classification supervision, the multiple centroids may collapse toward a single point.
-Finally, using maximum-score inference produces poorer results compared to ensemble-score inference, confirming that averaging across centroids provides a better decision strategy.
+Finally, using maximum-score inference produces poorer results compared to ensemble-score inference, confirming that softmax-weighted sum across centroids provides a better scoring strategy.